How Workers’ Compensation Works In Georgia

 Employer Refusal of Benefits

-When an employer refuses benefits, William C. Gentry can advocate for you at all stages of the workers’ compensation process.
-His representation includes:
+When an employer refuses benefits, the Gentry Law Firm LLC can advocate for you at all stages of the workers’ compensation process.
+Our representation includes:

-- Representing you at your hearing in front of a workers’ comp judge
+- Representing you at your hearing in front of a workers’ comp judge; and

 Cases involving permanent disability in Georgia are usually resolved in one of two ways: